DevSkillsHQ/fullstack-boilerplate-java-springboot-vue-typescript/README.md

 ## Contents

-- [Backend service](app-backend) - a Rails service with a `/ping` endpoint.
+- [Backend service](app-backend) - a Java/Spring Boot service with a `/ping` endpoint.
 Extend with your code.
-- [Frontend app](app-frontend) - a Vue 3/Vite app.
+- [Frontend app](app-frontend) - a Vue 3/TS/Vite app.
 Extend with your code.
 - [E2E test suites](cypress/integration) - a backend and a frontend Cypress test suites.
 Extend with your tests.
 - [Pipeline](.github/workflows/tests.yml) - a test Runner that executes the Cypress tests on push to a branch other than `master`/`main`.